 Work Less, Get Out

 So give yourself a break.
 Even a 15-minute break can increase productivity.
 If the weather is nice, I might take a “time out” on my patio, where nature helps me get back on track.
-When I feel tired or too grumpy, I’ll head to bed with a cup of tea and my Oprah magazine.
+When I feel tired or too grumpy, I’ll head to bed with a cup of tea and a new magazine.

 Listening to your favorite music while cooking or doing laundry is a great way to “better” those chores – and 15 minutes of upbeat music lowers cortisol levels.
 Cortisol is the stress hormone that we have to thank for our jelly bellies.
 So crank up those tunes.